emacs-mirror/emacs/mps/manual/source/pool/mvt.rst

 life expectancy will best be served by creating a different MVT pool instance for each life-expectancy class.
-A more sophisticated policy can use either the programmer's knowledge of the expected lifetime of an objector any characteristic of objects that correlates with lifetime to choose an appropriate pool instance to allocate in.
+A more sophisticated policy can use either the programmer's knowledge of the expected lifetime of an object, or any characteristic of objects that correlates with lifetime, to choose an appropriate pool to allocate in.

-Allocating objects with unknown or very different deathtimes together will pessimize the space performance of MVT.
+Allocating objects with unknown or very different death times together will pessimize the space performance of MVT.